 That I can remember.
 I recognize this.
 But, why?

 Why am I in this role?

 I’m not trying to brag, but I suck at acting.
-When I helped my friend in the theater club, I was thrown out!
+Back when I helped my friend in the theater club, I was thrown out!
 They told me my talent was in the negatives.
 Hearing that was crushing!
 I mean, goddess, is my explanation not enough?

 I am definitely not worthy, you know?
 Throwing me this task won’t do anyone good.
 No way.
 Absolutely not.

 These child-sized clothes fit me to a T. I’m so depressed.
 How do I tie a bow tie?
 I’ve never done it before.
-I wonder if a butterfly knot is sufficient.
+I wonder if a butterfly knot is good enough.

-Shoes are aligned neatly and are placed on a tray.
-Each pair shine bright like diamonds, the polish applied perfectly.
+There are shoes aligned neatly and placed on a tray.
+Each pair shines bright like diamonds, the polish applied perfectly.
 They’re all made of leather.
 Wow, so high class.

 How much do these shoes cost?
 I’m scared of putting them on.
 Again, I’ll have to be careful not to dirty them.